HubSpot/serverless-dev-runtime/README.md

 # @hubspot/serverless-dev-runtime

 A serverless function development runtime that can be used to test CMS serverless functions.
-This is intended for use with the [CMS CLI](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cms-cli).
+This is intended for use with the [HubSpot CLI](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cms-cli).

 ⚠️ **This is a BETA release that uses some HubSpot features that are not available to all customer accounts.
 Please refer to the HubSpot [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms)** ⚠️